rgrrrrrba/rgrrrrrba.github.io/_posts/essay/2009-12-21-cliche-an-extremely-simple-view-template-engine-for-jquery.md

 category: essay
 ---

-I’ve written a very simple plugin for jQuery that takes a template and a model and returns a view of the model. <strike>To make sure it worked I wrote some tests and examples, and since I did that I figured I would write a little mini-site.</strike> The plugin itself is pretty straightforward:
+I’ve written a very simple plugin for jQuery that takes a template and a model and returns a view of the model.
+The plugin itself is pretty straightforward:

     (function($){
         $.fn.cliche = function(model){
             var template = $(this).html();
-            template = template.replace(/%7C/g, '|');   // pipes in a href like <a href="|... get converted to %7C, convert it back template = template.replace(/\|.*?\|/g, function(f) {
+            // pipes in a href like <a href="|... get converted to %7C, convert it back: template = template.replace(/%7C/g, '|');
+            template = template.replace(/\|.*?\|/g, function(f) {
                 var val = model;
                 var fieldParts = f.replace(/\|/g, '').split('.');